 Parks & Gardens

-But don't forget about incredible countryside nearby!
+But don't forget about the incredible countryside nearby!
 The stunning landscape is perfect for walking, cycling and horse riding.
 There are loads of walking routes and trails on offer suitable for all ages and abilities.
 Manchester's parks and landscapes include Adlington Hall, Cotton Field Park, Dovestone Reservoir, Pennington Flash County Park, Piccadilly Gardens and many more.

 Manchester is arguably the home of football in the UK and has two of the most famous football teams in the world, Manchester United and Manchester City.